About Murray County

 Mugshots & Booking Photos

-Mugshots in Murray County are taken and retained by the Murray County Sheriff's Office during the booking process.
+Mugshots in Murray County are taken and retained by Murray County Sheriff's Office during the booking process.
 These photos are part of the public record and can be accessed through the sheriff's office or potentially through online databases.
 While Oklahoma does not have specific mugshot removal laws, individuals seeking removal of their mugshots from online sources may need to pursue legal action or contact the hosting website directly.
-Mugshots are often used in conjunction with arrest records for identification purposes.
+Mugshots are often used with arrest records for identification purposes.

 Courts & Case Records

-The District Court of Murray County serves as the primary trial court of general jurisdiction, located at the Murray County Courthouse, 20 Court Street, Sulphur, Oklahoma 73086.
-The court can be reached at (580) 622-3036.
+Murray County Court of Murray County is the primary trial court of general jurisdiction, located at Murray County Courthouse, 20 Court Street, Sulphur, Oklahoma 73086.
+The court can be contacted through the office’s website.
 Murray County is part of the 20th Judicial District of Oklahoma.
-The District Court handles felony criminal cases, civil matters exceeding small claims limits, domestic relations including divorce and child custody, probate and estate administration, guardianship proceedings, and appeals from lower courts.
+Murray County Court handles felony criminal cases, civil matters exceeding small claims limits, domestic relations including divorce and child custody, probate and estate administration, guardianship proceedings, and appeals from lower courts.
+Murray County Court Clerk maintains all court records and filings, accessible at the courthouse.

-- The Murray County Court Clerk charges statutory fees for certified copies of court documents, judgments, and case files, typically ranging from $1 to $5 per page depending on certification requirements.
+- Murray County Court Clerk charges statutory fees for certified copies of court documents, judgments, and case files, typically ranging from $1 to $5 per page depending on certification requirements.

-The Murray County Court Clerk maintains all court records and filings, accessible at the courthouse.
 Oklahoma court records are governed by Title 12 of the Oklahoma Statutes and are generally public unless sealed by court order or protected by specific statute.
 Case lookup services may be available through the Oklahoma District Court Records system (ODCR), accessible via the Oklahoma State Courts Network (OSCN) at www.oscn.net, which provides free online access to many case records, dockets, and court minutes.
 Municipal courts operate in Sulphur and Davis to handle traffic violations, city ordinance violations, and misdemeanors occurring within city limits.

 In-person record searches are available during regular business hours, Monday through Friday, excluding court holidays.
 Some historical records may require additional time for retrieval from archives.

 Property & Public Records